Steve Rodecap now program's all-time leader with 204 wins

-Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap has served as co-chair of the organization's rules committee and is the Midwest Region Chair, which involves him in the weekly team and individual rankings.
+Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap has served as co-chair of the organization's rules committee and was the Midwest Region Chair, which involved him in the weekly team and individual rankings.
 He has also become involved in the ITA's mentoring program and in September of 2016 will become a member of the NCAA Tennis Committee.

 The 2012-13 season was highlighted by a fourth-place finish in the BIG EAST Conference Championship, which matched the team's best-ever effort in the event.
 Junior Dan Mamalat was named all-league for the second-straight year, while several other team members displayed marked improvement from the previous season.